 You could easily change the line-colors of the logo as well as the background color by defining different color values for both CSS variables:

-You could set the different button sizes via the data-size
+You could set the different button sizes via the data-size attribute, the default is xlarge and in that case is optional.

 Please have a look especially at the section for form validation within the overall components/forms page.

-Additionally to the browser built-in pseudo-selector :user-invalid
+Additionally to the browser built-in pseudo-selector :user-invalid we're providing styling for the aria-invalid="true" attribute as well.

 This element doesn't fulfill the styleguides definitions especially on the option elements styling, as this isn't possible x-browser without JavaScript.
 If you would like to even also match those visual requirements, you would need to choose a progressive JavaScript solution on your own.